valkey-io/valkey-doc/docs/management/replication.md

     replica-announce-ip 5.5.5.5
     replica-announce-port 1234

-And are documented in the example `redis.conf` of recent Valkey distributions.
+And are documented in the example `valkey.conf` of recent Valkey distributions.

 ## The INFO and ROLE command